JessicaMeixner-NOAA/seniorprojHH2223/README.md

 This is a repo to keep information for Holly's senior project work

-# To clone and set-up this repo:
+# Step 1: Clone and set-up this repo:

+To clone and set-up your repo, follow the following steps to clone, get the submodules (ww3 and alphabeta lab which connect to their own repos), and then copy in the mesh grid files which are too large to put in GitHub:

 ```
 git clone https://github.com/JessicaMeixner-NOAA/seniorprojHH2223 foldername